Toglefritz/Brine/brine_docs/provisioning/provisioning_process.md

 The device association step is where information about the Brine device and the authenticated user is linked in backend resources.
 This association enables the mobile app to retrieve a list of Brine devices associated with the user and display relevant information from those devices.

-To perform the device association, the mobile app sends the retrieved device ID, along with the authenticated user's ID, to a Firebase backend service via a REST API endpoint.
+To perform the device association, the mobile app sends the retrieved device ID, device name, and the public key from the Brine device, along with the authenticated user's credentials, to a Firebase backend service via a REST API endpoint.
+More information about the public key can be found in its own section below.

 The Firebase backend service receives the device information and user ID and associates the Brine device with the user's account.
 This association is typically stored in a database or other backend resource, allowing the mobile app to query and retrieve the associated devices when needed.

 By associating the Brine device with the user's account, the mobile app can provide a personalized experience for the user.
 On future launches of the mobile app, it can retrieve the list of associated Brine devices from the backend and display relevant information from those devices, such as device status, sensor readings, or other device-specific data.

-The device association step is crucial for maintaining a seamless connection between the Brine devices and the user's account, enabling efficient management and monitoring of the devices through the mobile app.

-###  WiFi Credentials Transfer

-After the Brine device is associated with the user’s account, the mobile app prompts the user to enter the WiFi credentials (SSID and password) of the network to which the Brine device should connect.

-Once the user has entered the WiFi credentials, the mobile app proceeds to send these credentials to the Brine device over Bluetooth Low Energy (BLE).

-After sending the WiFi credentials, the mobile app waits for a response from the Brine device to confirm the receipt and processing of the credentials.

-### Sending Public Key to the Cloud
+#### Sending Public Key to the Cloud

-Once the Brine device successfully connects to the WiFi network, it generates a public-private key pair.
+During the manufacturing process, each Brine device generates a public-private key pair.
 This key pair is used for secure communication between the device and the backend system.
 The Brine device uses a cryptographic coprocessor to generate a unique public-private key pair.
 The private key is securely stored on the device, while the public key is prepared for transmission to the backend service.

 The Brine device sends its public key to the backend service via a REST API endpoint.
 This process involves the following sub-steps: